techtalkdc/Open-Governance/topics.md

 ## Get into Docker Workshop Series, Part 2: Deploying a Dockerized App Workshop

 * Session Title: Deploying a Dockerized App Workshop
-* Preferred Timeframe: A March evening
+* Preferred Timeframe: An April evening
 * Event Type: 2 Hour Workshop - 6-8, w/happy hour after
 * Summary: We will take an existing simple app that is running in Docker, and take the steps to deploy it.
 We'll use AWS ECS since it's already set up and we can focus on the app.
 * Presenter Name(s): Wyn Van Devnater